Report: ILEARN testing company sold

 Even before the ILEARN results were released to the public Sept.
 4, Republican Gov. Eric Holcomb called for a one-year delay in using those scores toward teacher evaluations or the A-F ratings for schools.
 Jennifer McCormick, the state superintendent for public instruction, also has called for the one-year pause on using test results for school accountability and teacher evaluation.

-According to an Aug.
-22 news release on the American Institutes for Research website, "Cambium Learning Group, Inc., a leading provider in education software and portfolio company of Veritas Capital, today announced that it has entered into a definitive agreement to acquire AIR Assessment, the student assessment division of the American Institutes for Research (“AIR”), one of the world’s largest behavioral and social science research organizations."
+“As AIR leadership and the Board have been planning for the future, there was a desire to ensure that both of these business streams continued to grow.
+As part of Cambium Learning, AIR Assessment will be positioned well to grow into new markets, including formative assessments [evaluations which occur during the learning process ] at the district level.
+AIR will use the proceeds of the sale to go even deeper into its research, evaluation and technical assistance work and will explore new areas where its expertise can make a difference and improve people’s lives.”

+Cambium Learning Group, Inc. is owned by Veritas Capital, a private equity firm.

-The EdWeek report described AIR as "one of the best-known organizations in the education testing market."
+An Aug.
+22 EdWeek report described AIR as “one of the best-known organizations in the education testing market.”
+Last year, AIR Assessment says it delivered nearly 60 million online tests in more than 20 states.

-It further states, "AIR has a major footprint in assessment.
-The nonprofit organization says it administers online tests in more than 20 states and delivered assessments to more than 60 million students last year."

-It further reported that "the organization has had several suitors looking to buy its assessment portfolio over the past decade, and it gave serious consideration to them before deciding that Cambium Learning — which is controlled by a private-equity firm — was the right match," according to David Myers, AIR’s president and CEO, in the EdWeek Market brief article.
+EdWeek further reported that “the organization has had several suitors looking to buy its assessment portfolio over the past decade, and it gave serious consideration to them before deciding that Cambium Learning — which is controlled by a private-equity firm — was the right match,” according to David Myers, AIR’s president and CEO.

 The article continues, AIR’s decision to sell off its assessment division was driven partly by overall shifts in the testing market, according to Myers.
 There is increasing demand, and market opportunity, in district-level assessments, such as formative assessment.
 But AIR’s leadership, including its board, questioned whether the organization should make that transition, it stated.

-The article quoted Myers as saying, "We’ve done really well in the state market, but there are different challenges when you go to the district market,” Myers said.
+The article quoted Myers as saying, “We’ve done really well in the state market, but there are different challenges when you go to the district market.”

-Last December, Cambium was acquired by Veritas Capital, a private equity firm.
-Based in Dallas, Cambium delivers ed-tech, instructional resources, software as a service, and other products and services to school districts, according to the article.
+Bob Schaeffer, public education director of FairTest, which monitors standardized testing nationwide, suggests the message for parents, educators and policy makers is “to be wary.
+You don’t know what’s going to happen.”

+Over the years, there have been a number of sales, name changes and consolidation in the testing industry, Schaeffer said.
+The federal No Child Left Behind Act [and later Every Student Succeeds Act] tripled federally required testing — from six to 17 required tests.

 The EdWeek article also quotes Scott Marion, the executive director of the Center for Assessment, which consults states and districts on testing issues.

-A big part of AIR’s legacy has been its ability in creating effective online tests – particularly computer-adaptive tests – at a time when many large-scale vendors were struggling to get them off the ground.
+A big part of AIR’s legacy has been its ability in creating effective online tests – particularly computer-adaptive tests – at a time when many large-scale vendors were struggling to get them off the ground, the article said.

 “They anticipated the computer-adaptive testing market before anybody,” Marion said in EdWeek, and despite some setbacks, “they were able to put a platform out there without the system crashing.”